sanjeevkpune/java-backend-bootcamp/session-02-big-picture/README.md

 ## On Linux
 Different Linux distros uses different package managers to install software.
 If you are familiar with installing software on your Linux machine, you can use inbuilt package manager for installation.
 After installing Java, you can proceed to verifying Java section and verify if Java is correctly installed.

-For a more generic experience and to avoid permission issues, we will follow steps to setup Java manually.
+For a more generic experience and to avoid permission issues, we will follow steps to set up Java manually.

-Below steps can be used to setup OpenJDK 19 (latest stable GA version) on your Linux PC.
+Below steps can be used to set up OpenJDK 19 (latest stable GA version) on your Linux PC.
 ### Downloading Java

 1. Open https://jdk.java.net/19/ in your web browser.